mpuerta004/GnossDeustoOnto/Documentation/README.md

 roh:title or vivo:description.
 It should be extended with more types of expenses, such as personnel costs, subcontracting, travel, equipment, research infrastructure and other goods and services.
-Currently, a distinction is made between roh:PersonExpense and roh:ProjectExpense.
+Currently, a distinction is made between roh:PersonExpense, roh:ResearchObjectExpense and roh:ProjectExpense.

 The following table illustrates the class hierarchy, object and data properties defined by roh:Activity.